dennisppaul/umgebung/README.md

 ## Cloning with submodules

-in order to clone the project with submodules ( e.g in example `umgebung-with-klangwellen` which uses the [klangwellen](https://github.com/dennisppaul/klangwellen) library ) use the following command:
+in order to clone the project with submodules ( e.g in example `umgebung-with-klangwellen` which requires the [klangwellen](https://github.com/dennisppaul/klangwellen) library ) use the following command:

 ```
 $ git clone --recurse-submodules https://github.com/dennisppaul/umgebung.git